Holy orders: Process and sequence

 For Anglicans, a person is usually ordained a deacon once he (or she) has completed training at a theological college.
 The historic practice of a bishop tutoring a candidate himself ("reading for orders") is still to be found.
 The candidate then typically serves as an assistant curate and may later be ordained as a priest at the discretion of the bishop.
 Other deacons may choose to remain in this order.
-Anglican deacons can preach sermons, perform baptisms and conduct funerals, but, unlike priests, cannot celebrate the Eucharist.
+Anglican deacons can preach sermons, perform baptisms and conduct funerals, but, unlike priests, cannot celebrate the eucharistic liturgy.
 In most branches of the Anglican church, women can be ordained as priests, and in some of them, can also be ordained bishops.

 Bishops are chosen from among priests in churches that adhere to Catholic usage.

-In the Roman Catholic Church, bishops, like priests, are celibate and thus unmarried; further, a bishop is said to possess the fullness of the sacrament of holy orders, empowering him to ordain deacons, priests, and – with papal consent – other bishops.
-If a bishop, especially one acting as an ordinary – a head of a diocese or archdiocese – is to be ordained, three bishops must usually co-consecrate him with one bishop, usually an archbishop or the bishop of the place, being the chief consecrating prelate.
+In the Catholic Church, bishops, like priests, are celibate and thus unmarried; further, a bishop is said to possess the fullness of the sacrament of holy orders, empowering him to ordain deacons, priests, and—with papal consent—other bishops.
+If a bishop, especially one acting as an ordinary—a head of a diocese or archdiocese—is to be ordained, three bishops must usually co-consecrate him with one bishop, usually an archbishop or the bishop of the place, being the chief consecrating prelate.

 Among Eastern Rite Catholic and Eastern Orthodox churches, which permit married priests, bishops must either be unmarried or agree to abstain from contact with their wives.
 It is a common misconception that all such bishops come from religious orders; while this is generally true, it is not an absolute rule.
-In the case of both Catholics – (Western and) Eastern Catholic, Oriental Orthodox and Eastern Orthodox, they are usually leaders of territorial units called dioceses (or its equivalent in the east, an eparchy).
+In the case of both Catholics—(Western and) Eastern Catholic, Oriental Orthodox and Eastern Orthodox, they are usually leaders of territorial units called dioceses (or its equivalent in the east, an eparchy).
 Only bishops can validly administer the sacrament of holy orders.